 Iranian MPs seek hardening of nuclear stance after scientist killed

-DUBAI, Dec 1 (Reuters) - A bill requiring Iran's government to step up uranium enrichment closer to the level needed for a nuclear weapon, and ignore other restraints on its nuclear programme agreed with major powers, cleared its first hurdle in parliament on Tuesday.
+DUBAI, Dec 1 (Reuters) - A bill requiring Iran's government to suspend nuclear inspections unless sanctions are lifted, and ignore other restraints on its nuclear programme agreed with major powers, was passed by the hardline-led parliament on Tuesday.

 But the government promptly said the move, proposed in response to the assassination of a top nuclear scientist on Friday, could not change Iran's nuclear policy, which was the province of the Supreme National Security Council.

 "Death to America!
-Death to Israel!" some lawmakers chanted after the hardline-dominated parliament cleared the draft at its first reading in a session broadcast live on state radio.
+Death to Israel!" lawmakers chanted after passing a draft of the bill in a session broadcast live on state radio.

+Lawmakers later passed the full bill, including a provision requiring the government to suspend United Nations nuclear inspections if Western powers which are still part of the 2015 nuclear accords, as well as China and Russia, do no re-establish Iran's access to world banking and oil markets within a month.

 Parliament has often demanded a hardening of Iran's position on the nuclear issue in recent years, without much success.